What is a cash advance on a credit card?

 What is an example of a cash advance?

-Using a credit card to get a cash advance at a bank or ATM is pretty straightforward.
-But credit card issuers might classify other transactions as cash advances, like these:
+Using a credit card to get a cash advance at a bank or an ATM is pretty straightforward.
+But credit card issuers might classify other transactions as cash advances, including:

 How do credit card cash advances work?